jhelsby/jlox-notes/sections/4_evaluating-expressions.md

 > private static final Interpreter interpreter = new Interpreter();
 > ```

+* This is static so that successive calls to `run()` inside a REPL session reuse the same interpreter.
+This will allow us to store global variables across a REPL session when we implement them later.

 And finally, we add it to our `run` method!

 ```java